 Whether you keep wine corks for sentimental reasons, or simply because they are just kind of cool, those spongy stoppers from wine bottles make excellent crafting materials.
 If you’ve got a hot glue gun, then you can transform wine corks into works of art.

-So pour yourself a glass of vino (keep the cork, of course!) and peruse these wine cork craft ideas for unique additions to your home décor.
+Ready to start crafting?
+Pour yourself a glass of vino (keep the cork, of course!) and peruse these wine cork craft ideas for more unique additions to your home décor.

 - Having friends over for wine and snacks?
 Why not craft this wine cork wreath from Recyclart to hang on the front door and set the tone for the night?
 It’s as simple as gluing corks to a wreath form and adding some ribbon.